Pelvic Floor Therapy in Scarborough, Saco & Bath, Maine: What to Expect at Your First Visit?

 • Joint mobilization

-You will leave your first visit equipped with a game plan and an initial home program which may include:
+You’ll leave your first visit with a personalized home program, which may include:

 • Strengthening exercises

-Your pelvic floor therapy evaluation is an important step on your way towards feeling well and improving your life.
-Although it can be intimidating to approach these personal topics with someone new, we can assure you that you will leave feeling glad you did!
+Your pelvic floor therapy evaluation is an important step toward feeling your best and improving your quality of life.
+While it can feel intimidating to discuss these personal topics at first, you’ll leave feeling relieved, informed, and empowered.

 Schedule your FREE 30 minute consultation with one of our pelvic health physical therapists: